3 Tips For Handling Toddler Tantrums

 Identify The Problem

-Once you identify what the problem is, and they feel acknowledged, they will be much calmer and you can start working on a solution.
+In short it is quite simple; observe them, and once you identify what the problem is, make them feel acknowledged, and try to keep them calmer until you start working on a solution.

 Stay Calm